-Choosing the right brokerage is an important first step in trading.
-When you are an option trader extra special attention needs to be paid to your brokerage selection.
-With options the trades can become quite complex and quite expensive, so finding a broker that can cater to your needs is a must.
-A bad broker can put you in a position to lose instead of setting you up for success by stacking the odds against you.
+Choosing the right brokerage is an essential first step in trading.
+When you are an options trader, extra special attention needs to be paid to your brokerage selection.
+With options the trades can become quite complicated and quite expensive, so finding a broker that can cater to your needs is a must.
+A lousy broker can put you in a position to lose instead of setting you up for success by stacking the odds against you.

 Brokerage selection should never rely on one metric but a multitude of metrics for the best overall experience.
-Below we will list the 5 top brokerages for option trading, their pros and their cons.
+Below we will list the 5 top brokerages for options trading, their pros, and their cons.

 1. TD Ameritrade